-- Takes more time than a gas stove (gathering wood, set-up & lighting)
+- It takes more time than a gas stove (gathering wood, set-up & lighting)

 Try it for yourself:

 Got wood?
 If so, you’ll never need to carry stove fuel again with the Vargo Hexagon Wood Stove.
-Uses easy-to-find, renewable fuel wherever your travels may take you.
+It uses easy-to-find, renewable fuel wherever your travels may take you.
 Basic fire skills are needed.